Markov Chain Decomposition Based On Total Expectation Theorem: Introduction

 Over the past several decades, various MC decomposition methods have been developed.
-For the simplest example, if a detailed (or partial) flow balance condition holds for a MC, this MC is called reversible (or quasi-reversible), and any truncated subchains maintain the steady-state probability distribution of the full MC (up to a normalization constant).
-Hence, properties of these truncated subchains can be analyzed independently (see \citealt{whittle1986systems} and \citealt{kellyreversibility}).
+For the simplest example, if a detailed (or partial) flow balance condition holds for an MC, this MC is called reversible (or quasi-reversible), and any truncated subchains maintain the steady-state probability distribution of the full MC (up to a normalization constant).
+Hence, properties of these truncated subchains can be analyzed independently \citep{whittle1986systems,kellyreversibility}.
 Once properties of subchains are solved independently, the results are combined using a normalization condition to obtain the properties of the full MC.
-If a MC is ``lumpable'' \citep{kemeny1960finite}, then the MC can be partitioned into multiple subchains that maintain the steady-state probability distribution of the full MC.
+If an MC is ``lumpable'' \citep{kemeny1960finite}, then the MC can be partitioned into multiple subchains that maintain the steady-state probability distribution of the full MC.
 The method of lumping has been extended by many researchers (see, for example, \citealt{stewart1994introduction}).
-In a special case where a subchain has a single input state from other subchains, a MC is called a Single-Input Superstate Decomposable Markov Chain (SISDMC), which makes the lumping procedure simpler (see \citealt{feinberg1987method}).
+In a special case where a subchain has a single input state from other subchains, an MC is called a Single-Input Superstate Decomposable Markov Chain (SISDMC), which makes the lumping procedure simpler \citep{feinberg1987method}.
 This lumping procedure can be repeatedly applied to simplify the analysis of MCs \citep{katehakis2012successive}.
+However, to cope with general MCs, we need different methods.

+To decompose and analyze MCs with more general structures, the \emph{censoring} (or \emph{watching}) technique is well-known.
+This method is based on the \emph{censored} transition matrix, obtained by \emph{watching} the sample paths of the MC on a portion of its state space; the transitions in the complementary set are omitted.
+This technique has been utilized to solve advanced stochastic processes \cite[see, for example,][]{freedman1983approximating, zhao1996censored, zhao2000censoring}.
+The method has been further extended to analyze not only steady-state performances, but also transient properties (e.g., transient probabilities, first passage times) of more general continuous time MCs utilizing UL- and LU-types of \emph{RG}-factorizations \citep{li2010constructive}.

+When solving general, both Markovian and non-Markovian, queues, \emph{Queueing and Markov Chain Decomposition} (QMCD) is a powerful MC decomposition technique \citep[e.g., see][]{abouee2016state,baron2018state,abouee2012strategies, wang2015m, wang2019tandem}.
+This method utilizes four steps \cite[see \S4 of][]{baron2018state}: 1) Decomposition of the system into subsystems 2) Tying the subsystems together, 3) Solving each subsystem, and 4) Normalizing the solution.
+The second step is fundamental in QMCD; its objective is to maintain the correct distribution of subsystems so that we can solve each subsystem individually; this step utilizes, for example, the supplementary variable method, the probabilistic approach, or busy/idle period analysis to maintain the properties of subsystems.
+Like the censoring technique, QMCD requires a careful analysis of the structure of MCs before solving each subsystem.
+Our MC decomposition method is similar to QMCD, except that in our method the second step utilizes termination and the fourth step utilizes the total expectation theorem, which in many cases may yield a more straightforward analysis.